dyoung522/blackjack/README.md

 # Blackjack

 Scooby Doobie Doo!
-Here's a blackjack gem just for you!
+Here's a blackjack game just for you!

 ## Installation